JuliaPlots/UnicodePlots.jl/README.md

 ![Basic Canvas](doc/img/hello_world.png)

-There are also other types of `Canvas` (see section "Low-level Interface") available.
+There are also other types of `Canvas` available (see section "Low-level Interface").
-In some situations, such as printing to a file, using `AsciiCanvas` or `BlockCanvas` might lead to better results.
+In some situations, such as printing to a file, using `AsciiCanvas`, `SimpleAsciiCanvas` or `BlockCanvas` might lead to better results.

 ```Julia
 lineplot([-1, 2, 3, 7], [1, 2, 9, 4], title = "My Plot", name = "my line", canvas = AsciiCanvas, border = :ascii)